ckaltenbach904/sli-course-registration/README.md

+This is similar to project or repository: https://github.com/ckaltenbach904/my_web_project.
+Only this time, you would use containerize technology such as Docker.
+And the app this time will be written in node.js with npm and SQLite.

+This is the link to the web app which was deploy to netlify just to handle the front end and no backend involved due to security (https://servant-leader-institute-website.netlify.app/)

 If you want to use Docker to containerize and deploy your Node.js application with the latest versions of Node.js, NPM, and SQLite, here's a step-by-step guide.
 This approach will ensure consistency across environments and eliminate compatibility issues by using Docker to manage dependencies.

 Prerequisites